red5pro/truetime-studio-production/README.md

 # Usage

-When visiting the TrueTime webapp - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.
+When visiting the TrueTime Studio for Production web applicatoion - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.

 Once loaded with the proper configurations you will be able to view a grid of mixed streams to select from, as well as a grid of pre-recorded Clips to select and insert into the interstitial.